bertbesser/dvc-deps-management/blog-article.md

 $$ git tag v0.0.1
 </pre>

-As time goes by and you develop your project, a new version of the dependency becomes available.
+As time goes by and your project evolves, a new version of the dependency becomes available.
 Updating to the new version is easy:

 <pre>
-$$ dvc import --rev 0.2 $GIT_REPO model/model.h5
+$$ dvc import --rev 0.2 $GIT_REPO model/model.h5 # bump revision to 0.2
 $$ # the file model.h5 now contains the newer version of the model
 $$ git status
     modified:   model.h5.dvc